ntustison/PaperANTsX/Text/methods.md

-fact, the first and last authors (NT and BA, respectively) spent much time during the original ANTs pipeline development [@Tustison:2014ab] trying to get the segmentation correct which required manually looking at many images and manually adjusting where necessary.
+fact, the first and last authors (NT and BA, respectively) spent much time during the original ANTs pipeline development [@Tustison:2014ab] trying to get the segmentation correct which required manually looking at many images and adjusting parameters where necessary.
 This fine-tuning is often omitted or not considered when other groups [@Clarkson:2011aa;@Schwarz:2016aa;@Rebsamen:2020aa] use components of our cortical thickness pipeline which can be potentially problematic[@Tustison:2013aa].
 Fine-tuning for this particular workflow was also